tiangolo/issue-manager/README.md

 You can use any file name you want, `issue-manager.yml` is just a suggestion.
 But it has to be inside of `.github/workflows/` and have a `.yml` extension.

+By default, the action manages the labels `answered`, `waiting`, `invalid`, and `maybe-ai`.

-If you check, the `config` in that file `issue-manager.yml` above has a `string`, and inside the string there's a whole JSON configuration:
+You can override those defaults with a custom `config` input.
+The `config` has a `string`, and inside the string there's a whole JSON configuration:

 ```JSON
 {"answered": {}}